dominikh/go-tools/staticcheck/README.md

   (<120), untyped literals.
 This usually indicates a bug, where `time.Sleep(1)` is assumed to sleep for 1 second, while in reality it sleeps for 1 nanosecond.
+- `sync.WaitGroup.Add` – Checks that the method is called before launching the goroutine, to avoid a race condition.

 ## Examples